How Small Businesses Can Show Their Thanks on Thanksgiving

 Black Friday

-Black Friday is the day after Thanksgiving and traditionally marks the first day of shopping for the Christmas holiday.
-Many businesses use this holiday to promote steep sales and discounts, although not to the caliber they used to be.
+Black Friday is the day after Thanksgiving and traditionally marks the beginning of the Christmas shopping season.
+Many businesses use this holiday to promote steep sales and discounts, although not to the same extent as they used to.

 Small Business Saturday